Martin Pfister

-Martin Pfister (/de-CH/; born 31 July 1963) is a Swiss historian and politician of the Centre.
-He has served as a Regierungsrat (Cantonal Minister) of Zug since 2016, responsible for the health department.
-He is a trained teacher and an Oberst in the Swiss Army, having served for eight years in disaster response.
+Martin Pfister (/de-CH/; born 31 July 1963) is a Swiss historian and politician of the Centre who has served as a Federal Councillor since 2025, heading the Federal Department of Defence, Civil Protection and Sport.

-Pfister was elected to succeed Viola Amherd on the Federal Council on 12 March 2025 and two days later it was announced that he would also replace Amherd as head of the Federal Department of Defence, Civil Protection and Sport.
+A trained teacher and an Oberst in the Swiss Army, having served for eight years in disaster response, he previously served as a Regierungsrat (Cantonal Minister) of Zug from 2016 to 2025, responsible for the health department.

 Biography

 Political career

 Pfister's political career began with his election into the Cantonal Council (Kantonsrat) of Zug in 2006, an office he held until 2016.
 From 2009 until 2012, he held the role of party leader (Fraktionschef) of the CVP in Zug.
 In the by-elections of 17 January 2016 for the Executive Council (Regierungsrat) of the Canton of Zug, Pfister was elected to fill the vacancy of Peter Hegglin.
 He led the health department of Zug from 2016 to 2025.
 As the head of the Conference of Central Swiss Health Directors, Pfister had a prominent role in the response to the COVID-19 pandemic.
 He won the most votes of any candidate in the 2022 Executive Council elections.

 In 2025, Pfister was elected into the Federal Council to replace Viola Amherd.
 His taking over the leadership of the Federal Department of Defence, Civil Protection and Sport was expected and officially confirmed in the redistribution of departments amongst Federal Councillors two days after the election.
 Initially, Pfister's opponent Markus Ritter was seen as the favorite, having far more influence in national politics.
 Pfister announced his candidacy at the last moment and spent several days in private afterwards, leading to him being described as an "alibi candidate".
 During his campaign, he focused on large geopolitical issues, often answering questions hesitantly or with "there I pull the joker".
 In contrast to Ritter, who aggressively presented himself as a problem-solver, Pfister spoke slowly and calmly.